The 18th century : the beginning

 The second half of the 19th century : the golden age of Limoges porcelain

-The World Fairs were key to the development and emulation of the manufactories.
+The World Fairs were key to the development and emulation of the factories.
 From 1851, they marked their production so that it would be recognised by the thousands of visitors at these exhibitions.
 The technical mastery and expertise of the Limoges manufactories was undisputed.
 At this time, the companies were keen to develop the concept of “Limoges White porcelain”, to highlight the quality of the kaolin and the perfection of the manufacturing techniques.
-The pieces presented were indeed remarkable in their perfect forms and whiteness.
+The pieces presented were indeed remarkable thanks to their perfect shapes and whiteness.